charpov/TinyScalaUtils/site/_docs/examples.md

 // completes with value of f, or TimeoutException after 3 seconds val f1: Future[Int] = f.orTimeout(3.0)

-// same, but executes cancelCode after the timeout val f2: Future[Int] = f.orTimeout(3.0, cancelCode = ...)
+// same, but runs cancelCode after the timeout val f2: Future[Int] = f.orTimeout(3.0, cancelCode = ...)

 // completes with value of f, or of altCode if f times out after 3 seconds